Kaadhal Enbadhu Podhu Udamai: Production

-On 16 February 2023, Jayaprakash Radhakrishnan who earlier directed Lens (2016), The Mosquito Philosophy (2019) and Thalaikoothal (2023) announced his next project titled Kaadhal Enbathu Podhu Udamai through a poster featuring Lijomol Jose and Anusha Prabhu, alongwith Vineeth, Rohini and Deepa in important roles.
+On 16 February 2023, Jayaprakash Radhakrishnan who earlier directed Lens (2016), The Mosquito Philosophy (2019) and Thalaikoothal (2023) announced his next project titled Kaadhal Enbathu Podhu Udamai through a poster featuring Lijomol Jose and Anusha Prabhu, along with Vineeth, Rohini and Deepa in important roles.
 The film is presented by director Jeo Baby, and jointly produced by Jomon Jacob, Nithiyah Atputharajah, Dijo Augustine, Vishnu Rajan, and Sajin S Raj unver the Mankind Cinemas, Symmetry Cinemas and Nith's Productions banners.
 The technical team consists of cinematographer Sree Saravanan, editor Dani Charles and music composer Kannan Narayanan.

 Music

 The soundtrack is composed by Kannan Narayanan.
 The first single "Theeyai" released on 7 February 2025.